-Requires a veterinary technician/nurse license, 3 years of experience as an RVT/CVT/LVT/RVN, 40 hours of CE units in nutrition, the completion of a knowledge test, and skills test, clinical or research case management plus 5 detailed case studies, plus an examination, and four recommendations from certified nutrition/veterinary professionals.
+Requires a veterinary technician/nurse license, 3 years of experience as an RVT/CVT/LVT/RVN, 40 hours of CE units in nutrition, the completion of a knowledge test, and skills test, clinical or research case management plus 5 detailed case studies, plus an examination, and two recommendations from certified nutrition/veterinary professionals.

 There are a lot of options out there for advanced certifications in animal nutrition, and I know deciding which course or certification would be best for your situation may be overwhelming.
 Personally I think starting small and working your way up is the best idea , but you can definitely go full-force into a higher education certificate if you desire.